cacilhas/kodumaro/docs/2020/10/type-isomorphism.md

 ### Curiosity: isomorphism in C

-Since C has low-level access to the memory (through pointers), and is weakly typed; one can cast between the two most different types if they have the same memory length.
+Since C has low-level access to the memory (through pointers) and is weakly typed, one can cast between the two most different types if they have the same memory length.

 For instance, in C `int` and `float` are isomorphic.